 Communicate Regularly: The Daily Email

 Like any skill, the more you practice it, the better you become.
-If I want to improve my putting on the golf course, I get and out and practice regularly.
+If I want to improve my putting on the golf course, I get out and practice regularly.
 If I want to be a better father, I spend more time with my kids.
-And if I want to be more proficient in communication with my Filipino workers, I make sure my VA sends the daily email and that I respond to it.
+And if I want to be more proficient in communication with my Filipino workers, I make sure my OFS sends the daily email and that I respond to it.

 Simplify Your Messages